-The West Kootenays is a proud and friendly community of small towns and rural settlements nestled in picturesque valleys.
+The constituency of Kootenay West is a proud and friendly community of small towns and rural settlements nestled in picturesque valleys.
 It resides on unceded territories of the Sinixt, Ktunaxa, Syilx and Secwépemc Peoples.

 Trail is also an historic “hockey town”, with the Cominco Arena serving as home to the infamous Smoke Eaters, and boasting over 100 years of hockey history.

 At an elevation of 1,023 metres, Rossland is one of Canada’s highest cities, with an annual snowfall of 370 centimetres, and featuring the Red Mountain ski resort.
 Rossland began as a city of 7,000 during the gold boom in 1897, which you can learn more about at the Rossland Museum & Discovery Centre.
 Its current population of 3,500 enjoys the many historic buildings set among its hilly streets.

-Warfield, Slocan, Silverton, New Denver, and Nakusp are some of our other notable centres, however, even our smallest communities have played a huge role in our history and who we are today.
-Our region is speckled with communities that were formerly mining camps, railway sidings, Doukhobor settlements, and paddlewheeler ports that laid the foundation for our modern communities and businesses.
+Warfield, Montrose, Fruitvale, Slocan, Silverton, New Denver, and Nakusp are some of our other notable centres, — even our smallest communities have played a huge role in our history and who we are today.
+Our region is speckled with communities that began as mining camps, railway sidings, Doukhobor settlements, paddlewheeler ports, and Indigenous gathering places, that laid the foundation for our modern communities and businesses.

 Our region attracts many do-it-yourselfers and adventurers who enjoy both working and playing in the outdoors.
 We are grateful for the abundance that we receive from our lakes, rivers, land and forests, both recreationally and economically.